ietf-wg-cellar/flac-specification/rfc_backmatter.md

 As the last subframe ends byte-aligned, no padding bits follow it.
 The next 2 bytes, starting at 0x38, contain the frame CRC.
 As this is the only frame in the file, the file ends with the CRC.

-To validate the MD5, we line up the samples interleaved, byte-aligned, little endian, signed two's complement.
+To validate the MD5 checksum, we line up the samples interleaved, byte-aligned, little endian, signed two's complement.
 The first sample, with value 25588, translates to 0xf463, the second sample, with value 10416,  translates to 0xb028.
-When MD5 summing 0xf463b028, we get the MD5 sum found in the header, so decoding was lossless.
+When doing the MD5 transformation on 0xf463b028, we get the MD5 checksum found in the header, so decoding was lossless.

 ## Decoding example 2